232201 - EverTag Connectivity Module Base PCB Bat¶

 Delta Document

 This document describes only the differences from the 232200 Base Std.
-For all shared functionality (MCU, NFC, SK6812MINI-E LED1 system status, LED2 gateway DNP, USB-C connector, service button, TC2030 debug, PCB design notes), refer to the base PCB documentation.
+For all shared functionality (MCU, NFC, SK6812MINI LED1 system status, LED2 gateway DNP, USB-C connector, service button, TC2030 debug, PCB design notes), refer to the base PCB documentation.

 1. Overview¶